IIEleven11/Downloader_GUIv3/README.md

 -----------------------------------------------------------------------------------------------------------------------

 Downloads will be placed in the same folder as urllistdownloader.exe

-You will need to have yt-dlp.exe in the same folder or have it's path added to your environment variables.
-You can get it here - https://github.com/yt-dlp/yt-dlp

 Sample folder structure could look something like this (list.txt or whatever txt file youre making the list out of doesnt need to be located here or named "list")